The Jeep Grand Cherokee has

 The

-Jeep Grand Cherokee has a plenty to offer, too.
+Jeep Grand Cherokee has plenty to offer, too.
 Every driver can now enjoy

 Apple CarPlay and Android Auto mobile integration.
 It's also easy to